luisico/gold-standard-images/README.md

 # TODO

 - User vagrant?
 Different users might be needed for each artifact
-- Document generation of vagrant and packer keys
 - Bigger disk size and allow to grow?
 - guest_os_type variables for vbox and VMware should go in OS template
 - Move vm_name out of OS templates?